 Due to the various symptoms that can occur with concussion, a collaborative and multidisciplinary treatment plan is provided for each client by our licensed healthcare providers at MHCA.
 Our therapists create a custom treatment plan for each individual to facilitate the most effective symptom reduction and foster an individual’s resilience to thrive after a concussion.

-Find Counseling for Post-Concussion Treatment in Phoenix, Arizona
+Find Counseling for Post-Concussion Treatment in Phoenix & Mesa, Arizona